spren9er/tilez/README.md

 # ![Logo](https://github.com/spren9er/tilez/blob/main/static/tilez.svg?raw=true) tilez

 The original idea of **_tilez_** was to build an abstraction layer for creating compositions of arbitrary SVG charts in Svelte, where the result is a single SVG file.
 However, it is not limited to this use case.
 By default, all tiles – the building blocks of a layout – are renderless components.
-You define your layout via nested stackable tiles, where each tile has its own coordinate space, which is then accessible via a Svelte store (within a tile's context).
+You define your layout via nested stackable tiles, where each tile has its own coordinate space, which is then accessible via Svelte stores (within a tile's context).

 _**tilez**_ is